You are here

 Prepare Kids for the Demands of Playing a Sport

 - Before playing organized sports, make sure your child receives a pre-participation physical exam, or PPE, performed by a doctor, or a nurse practitioner or qualified clinician under the supervision of a physician.
-Whomever performs the exam, the same practices should be followed including the need for a medical history.
+Whoever performs the exam, the same practices should be followed, including the need for a medical history.

-- Just in case of an emergency, share contact information (phone numbers, doctor information and allergy information) with your athlete's coaches.
+- In case of an emergency, provide your athlete's coaches with important information (phone numbers, doctor information and allergy information).

 Warm Up and Stretch Before Games and Practices

-- Make sure there is time set aside before every practice and game for athletes to warm up properly.
+- Coaches should set aside time before every practice and game for athletes to warm up properly.

-- Stretching before practice and games can release muscle tension and help prevent sports-related injuries, such as muscle tears or sprains.
+- Stretching before practice and games can release muscle tension and help prevent sports-related injuries.

-- Kids should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding each stretch for 20 to 30 seconds.
+- Athletes should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding for 20 to 30 seconds.